Explained: What is convalescent plasma therapy? How does it help fight COVID-19?

 How does Convalescent Plasma Therapy work?

-According to the reports, the people who fought the COVID-19 virus, produce antibodies that is capable of attacking the virus.
-Later, the researchers take those antibodies and proteins that are secreted by immune cells known as B lymphocytes, are found in plasma, or the liquid part of blood that helps the blood clot when required and supports immunity.
+According to the reports, the people who fought the COVID-19 virus, produce antibodies that are capable of attacking the virus.
+Later, the researchers take those antibodies and proteins that are secreted by immune cells known as B lymphocytes, are found in plasma, or the liquid part of blood that helps the blood clot when required and support immunity.

-Once a patient who had the virus and recoved from the jaws of death, that patient develops antibodies that would stay in their blood waiting to fight the same virus again.
+Once a patient who had the virus and recovered from the jaws of death, that patient develops antibodies that would stay in their blood waiting to fight the same virus again.
 By injecting those antibodies to another person with the disease, the antibodies would recognise the virus and begins to attack the virus.

 Is Convalescent Plasma Therapy working on patients?